-Thematic concentration (TC) is a kind of laying stress on some textual entities.
-Obviously, it can be considered from an infinite number of points of view.
-However, only some of them are useful.
-Popescu et al. (2009) and Popescu, Altmann (2011) proposed methods of quantitative analysis of TC based on the frequency of meaningful units which form the central thematic entities of the text.
-It should be emphasized that these meaningful units are not prescribed or codified and that the choice of these entities has a great impact on a result of the analysis of TC.
-In this study, three approaches to analysis of TC are presented, each of them taking into account different language units: word-forms, lemmas, hrebs.
+Thematic concentration (TC) is a way of placing stress on certain textual entities.
+It can obviously be considered from an infinite number of points of view.
+Only some of them are useful, however.
+Popescu et al. (2009) and Popescu, Altmann (2011) have proposed methods for quantitative analysis of TC based on the frequency of meaningful units which form the central thematic entities of the text.
+It should be emphasised that these meaningful units are not prescribed or codified and that the choice of these entities has a great impact on the result of the analysis of TC.
+In this study, three approaches to an analysis of TC are presented, each of them taking into account different language units: word-forms, lemmas, hrebs.

-First, the approach based on word-forms represents obviously the easiest way of the analysis of TC.
-However, in highly synthetic languages one may obtain weaker concentration because here possibly each occurrence of a thematic word appears in other grammatical form.
-In strongly analytic languages where word-forms are at the same time lemmas (i.e., the canonical word forms), one obtains a different result.
-The comparison of these results may be used typologically to express the degree of synthetism of a language.
+Firstly, the approach based on word-forms obviously represents the easiest way of analysing TC.
+In highly synthetic languages, however, one may obtain a weaker concentration since here each occurrence of a thematic word can possibly appear in another grammatical form.
+In strongly analytic languages, where word-forms are at the same time lemmas (i.e., canonical word forms), one obtains a different result.
+A comparison of these results may be used typologically to express the degree of synthetism of a language.

-Second, lemmatization is a more adequately focused approach eliminating the effect of synthetic morphology and enabling us to make textological comparisons even between two different languages.
-Most probably the same text translated into any two languages should display the same value of TC after lemmatization.
-However, the problem is that the particular theme is not associated with a single lemma in the text.
+Secondly, lemmatization is a more adequately focused approach eliminating the effect of synthetic morphology and enabling us to make textological comparisons even between two different languages.
+The same text translated into any two languages should in all probability display the same value of TC after lemmatization.
+The problem, however, is that the particular theme is not associated with a single lemma in the text.

-Third, not only the given word but also the references to it belong to the same theme, e.g. pronouns are always parts-of-speech referring to nouns.
-Thus it is possible to join words, their synonyms and their references to a greater set (or list), called usually hreb (cf. Ziegler, Altmann 2002).
+Thirdly, not only the given word, but also the references to it, are part of the same theme, e.g. the pronouns are always parts-of-speech referring to nouns.
+It is consequently possible to join words, their synonyms and their references to a greater set (or list), referred to usually breb (cf. Ziegler, Altmann 2002).

-The article is organized as follows: in Section 2 the method of measurement of TC is presented; the three approaches to analysis of TC are exemplified in Section 3; in Section 4 the measurement of so called diffuseness of TC is proposed; and the article is closed by conclusion and further research proposals.
+The article is organised as follows: in Section 2 the method of measuring TC is presented; three approaches to an analysis of TC are exemplified in Section 3; in Section 4 the measuring of so-called diffuseness of TC is proposed; and the article is closed by a Conclusion and further research proposals.